AzuraCast/azuracast.com/src/content/docs/docs/administration/docker.md

 Restoring from a backup will remove any existing AzuraCast database or media that exists inside the Docker volumes.
 :::

-@# Customizing Docker Installations
+## Customizing Docker Installations

 For power users looking to customize or expand their Docker configuration, you should follow these best practices:

-- Do not modify or replace the `docker.sh utility script.
+- Do not modify or replace the `docker.sh` utility script.

 - When updating (using the `docker.sh` utility script), it is recommended to run `./docker.sh update-self` before running `./docker.sh update`, to ensure the Docker Utility Script itself is up to date before it updates your Docker installation.